rohithasrk/Practice-Exercises/snake-game/README.md

-# Snake game using JavaScript and Jquery
+# Snake game using JavaScript and HTML